 Subependymomas are sharply demarcated nodules, usually no more than 2 cm in diameter, arising from the ependyma by a narrow pedicle 6,8.
 Size is the most important distinguishing feature compared to subependymal giant cell astrocytoma.

 The histopathology of subependymomas is distinct comprising of a tumor arising from the subependymal glial layer with low cellularity and no high-grade features (no mitoses, Ki-67/MIBI index <1.5%, no necrosis).
 These lesions are hypovascular.
 Loose perivascular pseudorosettes are occasionally seen.
-They are WHO grade I lesions (see WHO classification of CNS tumors) 8.
+They are a WHO grade 1 tumor (see WHO classification of CNS tumors) 8.